ASSERT-KTH/codrep-2019/README.md

 Explanation of the output of `evaluate.py`:
 * `Total files`: Number of prediction tasks in datasets
-* `Average error`: A measurement of the errors of your prediction, as defined in **Loss function** below.
+* `MAP`: A measurement of the errors of your prediction, as defined in **Loss function** below.
 This is the only measure used to win the competition

 ## Loss function

-The average error is a loss function, output by `evaluate.py`, it measures how well your program performs on predicting the lines to be replaced.
-The lower the average line  is, the better are your predictions.
+The loss function, used to output a loss that represents the performance of your predictor, is Mean Average Precision (MAP).
+The lower the loss is, the better are your predictions.

-The loss function for one prediction task is `tanh(abs({correct char}-{predicted char}) / 5)`. which means that the maximum loss happens if the prediction is beyond a 20 character range from the actual error.

-The average line error is the loss function over all tasks, as calculated as the average of all individual loss.

-This loss function is designed with the following properties in mind:
-* There is 0 loss when the prediction is perfect
-* There is a bounded and constant loss even when the prediction is far away
-* Before the bound, the loss is logarithmic
-* A perfect prediction is better, but only a small penalty is given to  almost-perfect ones. (in our context, some code line replacement are indeed insensitive to the exact insertion locations)
-* The loss is symmetric, continuous and differentiable (except at 0)
-* Easy to understand and to compute
+Average precision for one prediction task is defined as `1 / rank(p)`, where `p` is position of formatting error and `rank(p)` is the rank of `p` returned by your predictor.
+MAP is the mean of average precision across all prediction tasks.

 ## Base line systems